-Klonopin abuse is common among teenagers and young adults, who either take it orally or crush the tablets to snort it.
+Klonopin abuse usually involves taking it orally or crushing the tablets to snort it.
 While many take Klonopin illicitly, others start with a legitimate Klonopin prescription and misuse the substance by taking more than prescribed or more frequently than prescribed.
-It can also be a drug of choice for heroin and cocaine addicts who may not have access to their typical source of getting high.
+It can also be a drug of choice for people addicted to heroin or cocaine when they don’t have access to their typical source of getting high.

-Those abusing Klonopin can obtain it in a number of different ways, both legally and illegally.
-One is tovisit several different doctors for prescriptions, though they can also forge prescriptions or buy it off the street.
+Those abusing Klonopin can obtain it in a number of different ways, both legally and illegally, including visiting several different doctors for prescriptions, forging prescriptions or buying it off the street.

 Symptoms and Signs of Abuse

-Benzodiazepines in general often have effects of amnesia, hostility, irritability, and vivid dreams.
-Physically, it dulls the central nervous system and induces dilated pupils, shallow respiration, an irregular pulse, coma, or death.
+Benzodiazepine abuse in general often leads to side effects like amnesia, hostility, irritability and vivid dreams.
+Physically, abusing Klonopin dulls the central nervous system and can lead to dilated pupils, shallow respiration, an irregular pulse, coma or death.
 The effects of a Klonopin high should be taken seriously.
 Its side effects can be deadly, especially if combined with other drugs or alcohol.

-If your loved one is becoming irritable, secretive, and generally changing their behavior, it could be a sign of addiction, and while it’s serious, there is hope and treatment is available.
+If your loved one is becoming irritable, secretive and generally changing their behavior, it could be a sign of addiction.
+While addiction is a serious medical condition, there is hope: addiction treatment is available.

 Treatment for Klonopin Addiction